 We advise that nonprofits provide written acknowledgment to donors in a timely manner — as close to the receipt of the gift as possible.
 We believe that expressions of thanks are like pancakes – they need to be served right away!

-What needs to be included in this written acknowledgment?
+What needs to be included in this donation acknowledgment?

-- Tax-exempt status: Statement that the organization is a 501c3 tax-exempt organization, if appropriate.
+- Tax-exempt status: Statement that the organization is a 501c3 tax-exempt organization.

 - Date: The date the donation was received.